renzos75/Lane-detection-OpenCV/README.md

     ])
 <br>
 <br>
-edit the integers next to height and the (550, 250) this will change the position of the triangle.
-And add another ordered pair to make the polygon into a circle.
+edit the integers next to height and the (550, 250) this will change the position of the "triangle".
+And add another ordered pair in side the brackets to make the polygon into a square.